PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### On-Campus

-Step 1: To make this work, on your Linux or macOS machine, edit the file `~/.ssh/config` and add a machine stanza which looks like this (replace aturing with your NetID):
+Step 1: To make this work, on your Linux or macOS **local machine** (laptop/desktop), edit the file `~/.ssh/config` and add a machine stanza which looks like this (replace aturing with your NetID):

 ```
 Host della.princeton.edu della